eugriner/beagleboneblack/README.md

-# How setup a Beaglebone Black (Como configurar a Beaglebone Black e tweaks para desenvolvimento rápido)
+# How setup a Beaglebone Black and tweak to fast development
+# Como configurar a Beaglebone Black e tweaks para desenvolvimento rápido

 ## Install new system http://elinux.org/BeagleBoardDebian
 ### Download